freejstone/CONGA/docs/pages/tutorial_example.rst

 ``python3 Groupwalk.py --account_mods F narrow_example1.tide-search.txt open_example1.tide-search.txt tide-index_example1.peptides.txt``

-Alternatively, it might be of interest to report all other top 1 matched peptides that differ to a geuinely discovered peptide by some variable modification(s).
+Alternatively, it might be of interest to report all other top 1 matched peptides that differ to a genuinely discovered peptide by some variable modification(s).
 One can achieve this by setting ``--return_extra_mods T``.
 You can use the following command.

 ``python3 Groupwalk.py --return_extra_mods T narrow_example1.tide-search.txt open_example1.tide-search.txt``